 Pinterest had Rapunzel bread with lots of fresh berries, but there was no Elsa bread.
-So, we came up with this one that has what we call, "Elsa blue" cream cheese filling.
-If you make it, let us know what you think!
+So, I came up with this one that has what I call, "Elsa blue" cream cheese filling.
+If you make it, let me know what you think!

 Elsa’s Braided Bread